scaljeri/angular-route-xxl/README.md

 `data` and `params` will behave exactly like `queryParams`, meaning that they are globally accessible.
-In the [demo](https://stackblitz.com/edit/angular-route-xxl?file=app%2Ffoo-bar%2Ffoo-bar.component.ts) you can see this in action if you click `Inherit Routes`
+In the [demo](https://stackblitz.com/edit/angular-route-xxl?file=app%2Ffoo-bar%2Ffoo-bar.component.ts) you can see this in action if you click `Inherit Routes`.
+This can be used for all three decorators.

 ### RouteTunnel
-This decorator is different from the other three, it allows you to setup communication between instances from the same components/class.
+This decorator is different from the other three, it allows you to setup communication between instances of the same components/class.

 For example, consider the following sibling components